Luby's calls hedge fund's nominees unqualified as contest heats up

-BOSTON, Jan 8 (Reuters) - Luby’s Inc on Tuesday hit back at criticisms from a long-time investor that wants to shake up the casual dining chain’s board by questioning the qualifications of the hedge fund’s director nominees.
+BOSTON (Reuters) - Luby’s Inc (LUB.N) on Tuesday hit back at criticisms from a long-time investor that wants to shake up the casual dining chain’s board by questioning the qualifications of the hedge fund’s director nominees.

 The Texas-based restaurant company, which owns hamburger chain Fuddruckers and has a market capitalization of $39 million, said that Bandera Partners, which is running a proxy contest, has proposed unqualified nominees who have no business being elected to a public company’s board.